openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/HDDL.md

 > **NOTE**: The HDDL and Myriad plugins may cause conflicts when used at the same time.
 > To ensure proper operation in such a case, the number of booted devices needs to be limited in the 'hddl_autoboot.config' file.
-> Otherwise, the HDDL plugin will boot all available myriadx devices.
+> Otherwise, the HDDL plugin will boot all available Intel® Movidius™ Myriad™ X devices.

 ## Supported networks